franciellevargas/HateBR/README.md

 ---

-<p align="justify"> This repository contains the corpus and the best models presented in the paper (see section "citing"). <b>HateBr.csv file</b> provides 4 (four) columns as described above: </p>
+<p align="justify"> This repository contains the corpus and the best models presented in the paper (see section "citing").

-* **1st column**: Instagram comments.
-* **2nd column**: Offensive language classification is divided into offensive comments versus non-offensive comments.
-* **3rd column**: Offensiveness-level classification is divided into highly offensive, moderately offensive, and slightly offensive.
-* **4th column**: Hate speech classification is divided into 9 (nine) different hate speech targets: antisemitism, apology for the dictatorship, fatphobia, homophobia, partyism, racism, religious intolerance, sexism, and xenophobia.
-At last, offensive & no hate speech comments were also classified.

 The following table describes in detail the labels for each proposed layer of annotation:
 <div align="center">
 <table>